Fr. Lawrence Hecker – Diocese of Baton Rouge

 • St. Theresa of Child Jesus (New Orleans, LA)

-Summary of Sexual Abuse Allegations against Father Lawrence Hecker:
+Summary of Sexual Abuse Allegations Against Father Lawrence Hecker:

 Fr.
-Lawrence Hecker was ordained a priest in 1958, and served in multiple parishes in the Diocese of Baton Rouge.
-According to media reports, the Archdiocese of New Orleans released a list in November 2018 that included priests and clergy members who had been credibly accused of sexual misconduct with a minor at some point during their time with the diocese.
+Lawrence Hecker was ordained a Catholic priest in 1958 and worked in multiple parishes in the Diocese of Baton Rouge.
 Fr.
-Hecker was included on the list for sexual abuse that was reported in 1996 due to alleged abuse that occurred in the late 1960’s and 1970’s.
+Hecker was removed from active ministry in 2002.
+In 2018, the archdiocese released a list of priests and clergy members who had been credibly accused of sexual misconduct with a minor at some point during their time with the diocese.
+Father Lawrence Hecker was included on the list for sexual abuse that was reported in 1996 due to alleged abuse that occurred in the late 1960s and 1970s.
+In 2024, Lawrence Hecker, 93, unexpectedly pleaded guilty to charges of child rape and kidnapping, which guarantees a mandatory sentence of life imprisonment.

 In April 2020, the Archdiocese of New Orleans filed for bankruptcy protection.
 As part of its bankruptcy, the Archdiocese of New Orleans will be reviewing and paying claims for anyone sexually abused by diocesan priests and lay employees.
 This will likely include claims filed on behalf of anyone whose case may be beyond the statute of limitations.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Baton Rouge in Louisiana.
 If you need a lawyer because you were sexually abused by a priest in Louisiana, contact our office today.
-Although many years have passed, those abused by Catholic clergy in the Diocese of Baton Rouge may now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
+Although many years have passed, those abused by Catholic clergy in the Diocese of Baton Rouge may now have legal options, but filing deadlines will apply, so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Louisiana and nationwide.
 We can help.

 Contact us at 888-283-9922 or [email protected] to discuss your options today.